alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 enrolment reports on participating employees and length of service calculations, and to remit employee deductions and employer contributions

+**Charities** have arrangements with some organizations to facilitate employee donations through payroll deductions.
+Payroll is responsible for remitting these deductions to the charity.

 Legislation
 -----------